carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### AWS Storage Gateway

-- Keyword: Hybrid solution without need to re-architecting
+- Keyword: Hybrid solution, not re-architecting, S3

 ![storagegateway](https://d1.awsstatic.com/pdp-how-it-works-assets/product-page-diagram_AWS-Storage-Gateway_HIW@2x.6df96d96cdbaa61ed3ce935262431aabcfb9e52d.png)

-- It is a set of **hybrid cloud storage** services that provide on-premises access to virtually unlimited cloud storage.
+- It is a set of **hybrid cloud storage** services that provide on-premises access to unlimited cloud storage (**S3 based**), object-based storage system.
 - How?
-Applications connect to the Storage Gateway service through a virtual machine or hardware appliance that is installed on site (the data center) and uses standard protocols such as NFS, SMB, and iSCSI.
-This local device connects to the Storage Gateway service which in turn connects to AWS storage services such as Amazon S3, Amazon S3 Glacier, Amazon S3 Glacier Deep Archive and Amazon EBS, thus providing storage for your applications.
+Applications connect to the Storage Gateway service through a virtual machine or hardware appliance that is installed on site (the data center) and uses standard protocols such as NFS, SMB, and iSCSI. to **connects to AWS S3 storage services** (Amazon S3, Amazon S3 Glacier, Amazon S3 Glacier Deep Archive and Amazon EBS).
 This device is also used as a **local cache** to provide low latency access to the most active data.
 Since our priority at AWS is security, the connection to the AWS Storage Gateway service is made through a secure channel using HTTPS.

 ![storagegateway_how](https://d2908q01vomqb2.cloudfront.net/4d134bc072212ace2df385dae143139da74ec0ef/2020/11/05/image002-2.png)